iguessthislldo/opendds-devguide-converter/devguide/content_subscription_profile.rst

 These topics are known as its “constituent topics.”
 The multi topic has a DCPS data type known as the “resulting type.”
 The multi topic data reader implements the type-specific data reader interface for the resulting type.
 For example, if the resulting type is Message, then the multi topic data reader can be narrowed to the ``MessageDataReader`` interface.

-The multi topic’s topic expression (see section :ref:`Topic Expressions`) describes how the distinct fields of the incoming data (on the constituent topics) are mapped to the fields of the resulting type.
+The multi topic’s topic expression (see section :ref:`content_subscription_profile--topic-expressions`) describes how the distinct fields of the incoming data (on the constituent topics) are mapped to the fields of the resulting type.

 The domain participant interface contains operations for creating and deleting a multi topic.
 Creating a multi topic requires the following parameters: